For eligibility please scroll down to the relevant item.

 NEWS

-February 2024 (amendments to previous statement in italics): To confirm that the following depts within FoE and FoNS have made it known to the UROP Manager that they will no longer allow UROPs to take place (to be registered) without financial support for the student having been agreed: Chemistry, Life Sciences, Mathematics, Physics, Aeronautics, Chemical Eng, Civil and Environmental Engineering, Computing, Design Engineering, Earth Science and Eng, Electrical and Electronic Engineering and Materials.
+November 2024 (amendments to previous statement in italics): To confirm that the following depts within FoNS, FoM and FoE have made it known to the UROP Manager that they will no longer allow UROPs to take place (to be registered) without financial support for the student having been agreed: Chemistry, Life Sciences, Mathematics, Physics, Brain Sciences, Immunology and Inflammation, Aeronautics, Bioengineering, Chemical Eng, Civil and Environmental Engineering, Computing, Design Engineering, Earth Science and Eng, Electrical and Electronic Engineering, Materials and Mechanical Engineering.
 These departmental rules apply to all UROPs whether the student participating is an Imperial undergraduate or not.
-The following depts within FoE are very likely to take the same stance by spring 2024: Mechanical Engineering.
 In all instances queries should be addressed to the relevant Dept's Student Office.

-A quick message to all supervisors and students who have engaged with UROPs this summer: The College hopes that all research experiences were successful (in their own way) and that both the student and the supervisor will have derived some level of satisfaction from the collaboration.
+A quick message to all supervisors and students who engaged in UROP during the summer of 2024: Imperial hopes that all research experiences were successful (in their own way) and that both the student and the supervisor will have derived some level of satisfaction from the collaboration.

 Students are encouraged to write a "perspective" (a student case study) for possible inclusion on this website.
 All contributions of feedback are welcomed.
-Various student perspectives (case studies) kindly provided by students who undertook a UROP during the summer of 2023 have been published (November 2023) alongside many from previous summers.
+Various student perspectives (case studies) are available to read.

 If there are matters pertaining to a UROP that the supervisor and/or the student require guidance on please contact Adrian Hawksworth, the UROP Manager on urop@imperial.ac.uk

-If you are new to understanding how UROP operates at Imperial please read our UROP information sheet - 2024
+If you are new to understanding how UROP operates at Imperial please read our UROP Information sheet - 2025

-Naturally the UROP scheme wishes you to think before you act (i.e. consult this website!) but UROP in terms of individual students making contact with academic staff has no deadlines.
-Students can commence their search when they are good and ready, but of course some opportunities may already have been secured, even for 2024.
+Naturally the UROP scheme wishes you to think before you act (i.e. consult this website!) but UROP in terms of when individual students can consider making contact with academic/research staff has no deadlines.
+In theory the UROP system does not need much explanation.
+Students can commence their search when they are good and ready, but of course some opportunities may already have been secured, even for 2025.
 Selection for individual UROPs is a devolved acitivity (i.e. the potential supervisor decides the equitable means by which a student is selected).
 If you are a first year undergraduate then please remember that it's a long game and a UROP at the end of Year 1 is not compulsory, nor necessarily the right decision for you.
 Any student who wishes to discuss their interest in UROP might think about discussing first with their personal tutor, and, of course, queries can be addressed to urop@imperial.ac.uk.
-Bursary schemes (including the College's UROP bursary scheme) will have deadlines, but a UROP does not have to be registered until the outcome of a bursary application is known.
+Bursary schemes (including the Imperial's own UROP bursary scheme) will have deadlines, but a UROP does not have to be registered until the outcome of a bursary application is known.

 ***Read the eligibility criteria for UROP by scrolling down this page to the relevant item***